titaniumspy07/titaniumspy07/README.md

 - 👋 Hi, I’m @titaniumspy07
-- 👀 I’m interested in data analytics in business.
+- 👀 I’m interested in data analytics and implementation of AI&ML in business.
 - 🌱 I’m currently learning basics of ML in python.
 - 💞️ I’m looking to collaborate on opensource ML/AI projects in python and data analysis in R/python.
 - 📫 You can reach me at www.linkedin.com/in/amankt07 (LinkedIn)